larrybotha/everything/resources/videos/Huberman Lab Episode 1 - How Your Nervous System Works & Changes.md

 13:57
 So literally a neuron that represented Jennifer Aniston, so-called Jennifer Aniston cells, neuroscientists know about the Jennifer Aniston cells.
 14:03
-If you can recognize Jennifer Aniston's face you have Jennifer Aniston neurons, and presumably also have neurons 14:10 that can recognize the faces of other famous and non-famous people.
-So that indicates 14:16 that our brain is really a map of our experience.
-We come into the world and our brain has a kind of bias 14:23 towards learning particular kinds of things.
+==If you can recognize Jennifer Aniston's face you have Jennifer Aniston neurons, and presumably also have neurons 14:10 that can recognize the faces of other famous and non-famous people.
+So that indicates 14:16 that our brain is really a map of our experience.== We come into the world and our brain has a kind of bias 14:23 towards learning particular kinds of things.
 It's ready to receive information and learn that information, 14:28